thoughtbot/write-yourself-a-roguelike/write_a_roguelike.md

       close_screen
     end

 If you run the program now, it will look very much like the initial NetHack screen.
 As an added bonus the `q` key already works correctly, but then again every key quits.
 Let's start working on character details.

+### Picking a Role

 From the initial NetHack screen, if you press `n` you will see this screen:

 ->![selection](images/selection.png =600x)<-